KurutoDenzeru/ChainPaper/README.md

 # ChainPaper - Trustless Whitepaper

-> 📄 Decentralized application for document editing with built-in authorship verification.
-Maintains a verifiable history of contributions using cryptographic proofs.
+> ✍️ Secure markdown platform for authorship assurance, crafted with Nuxt, Tailwind, and Shadcn for instant preview and modern usability.

 ---